davecheney/gophercon2018-performance-tuning-workshop/2-benchmarking/benchmarking.md

 name     time/op
 Fib20-8  44.3µs ± 6%
 ```
 `benchstat` tells us the mean is 44.3 microseconds with a +/- 6% variation across the samples.
 This is not unexpected on battery power.

-The first run is the slowest of all because the operating system had the CPU clocked down to save power.
-The next two runs are the fastest, because the operating system as decided that this isn't a transient spike of work and it has boosted up the clock speed to get through the work as quick as possible in the hope of being able to go back to sleep, then the remaining runs are the operating system and the bios trading power consumption for heat production.
+- The first run is the slowest of all because the operating system had the CPU clocked down to save power.
+- The next two runs are the fastest, because the operating system as decided that this isn't a transient spike of work and it has boosted up the clock speed to get through the work as quick as possible in the hope of being able to go back to sleep.
+- The remaining runs are the operating system and the bios trading power consumption for heat production.

 ## Comparing benchmarks with benchstat